 Tilling is an act denoting physical disturbance beneath the soil surface.
 The soil organisms receive serious damage from tilling.
 In fact, tilling can prove to be worse than applying chemicals or pesticides.
 Now that newer and better methods for controlling weeds, such as pasture cropping and timed succession crops, are available, farmers have started embracing no-till production.
 If the land is not tilled, its soil organisms can establish a healthy soil ecosystem.
 The benefits include enhanced soil fertility, nutrient availability, and quicker water infiltration.
 The risk of soil erosion is also reduced to some extent.

 It is a practice that denotes growing diverse species of animals and plants in one area.
 In traditional agriculture, monoculture is deployed.
 This often leads to an unbalanced ecosystem and hassles like plant diseases, soil infertility, and crop resilience woes.
 The wildlife habitat is also reduced.
 In polyculture, plants of one species grow together with plants of other species.
 Over time, they grow healthier and resist bugs and infections better.

 In many places, agricultural soils lose a massive amount of microbial life.
 When healthy soil microbes are missing, plants become prone to developing nutrient deficiencies and they fall prey to ailments.
 They can’t fight insects naturally either.
 Dr. Elaine Ingham has demonstrated how deploying thermal compost can help in replenishing the missing healthy microbe population.
-Destructive farming practices need to be stopped — a single application of compost tea would be far more effective.
+Destructive farming practices need to be stopped — a single application of compost tea would be far more effective in practicing regenerative agriculture.